Authorities investigating home shooting, someone in custody

 ALTON, N.H. — Authorities investigating a shooting at a home in Alton, New Hampshire, have someone in custody.

-WMUR-TV reports two people have been shot and a suspect was in custody Friday morning.
+WMUR-TV reports two people have been shot and a suspect is in custody Friday morning.

-State police tweeted that “the critical incident in Alton, NH, has come to a conclusion” and referred further questions to the attorney general’s office, which hasn’t commented yet.
+State police tweeted that “the critical incident in Alton, NH, has come to a conclusion” and referred further questions to the attorney general’s office, which said only that officials were “responding to an incident” and that it appears there is no threat to the public.

-The principal at Prospect Mountain High School in Alton had posted on Twitter the school was in soft lockdown earlier, but that has since ended.
+Schools in the area were under a soft lockdown that has since been lifted.

 Further information wasn’t immediately available.